 20.06 (a) For the purpose of this Collective Agreement, seniority shall mean the length of continuous experience as an Instructor in the Collegiate.
 Part-time experience shall be pro-rated for seniority purposes according to the following formula:

-No. of sections per year x years of service
+No. of sections per year X years of service

 6 sections